kstan79/bpmn-server-innest/README.md

+# introduction
+this is an dummy repository for `bpmn-server` developer test the implementation in nestjs

 # Environment
 1. mongodb cluster (docker)
 2. nodejs 20+
 3. nestjs (https://docs.nestjs.com)

+Follow next step to run the environment

 # setup project
 1. setup mongodb cluster with docker